flywire/lo-p/docs/04-Listening.md

 Another menu-related approach to controlling Office is to programmatically send menu shortcut key strokes to the currently active window.
 For example, a loaded Impress document is often displayed with a slide selection pane.
-This can be closed using the menu item View > Slide Pane, which is assigned the shortcut keys ALT-v ALT-l.
+This can be closed using the menu item View, Slide Pane, which is assigned the shortcut keys ALT-v ALT-l.

 toggleSlidePane() 'types' these key strokes with the help of Java's Robot class: